The changing mood in auto internal lightingAdd bookmark

-The interior lighting can be customised, with different colours assigned to different driving modes.
-In park mode, the model even offers a ‘car show’ mode, whereby changing colours flow outwards from the instrument panel to the rest of the interior.
+The interior lighting can be customized, with different colors assigned to different driving modes.
+In park mode, the model even offers a car show mode, whereby changing colors flow outwards from the instrument panel to the rest of the interior.

-Meanwhile, earlier this year, at CES 2017, Toyota revealed its Concept-I vehicle, which features an AI assistant – named Yui – which uses light and sound to communicate with the driver.
-For example, coloured lighting illuminates the footwell to indicate whether the vehicle is in manual or self-driving mode.
+Meanwhile, at CES 2017, Toyota revealed the Concept-I, which features an AI assistant – named Yui – which uses light and sound to communicate with the driver.
+For example, colored lighting illuminates the footwell to indicate whether the vehicle is in manual or self-driving mode.
 The exterior of the car also uses light to communicate with driver and surroundings.

 Other automakers are following suit, and turning their attention to the development of interior lighting concepts as a means of brand differentiation.
 With increasing pressure on automakers to deliver fuel-efficient, low-emission engines, speed and performance is becoming less of a differentiator, so many see ambient lighting as the next battleground.